KarelKubat/gtpl/fragments/README.md

 - Would you like to see all supported flags and the usage?
 Try `gtpl -h`.
 - Would you like to see what builtins `gtpl` offers?
 Try `gtlp -b`.
 - Do you dislike the action delimiters in template files, which default to `{{` and `}}`?
 Try `gtpl -left` and `gtpl -right`.
+- See `gtpl -h` for a full overview.